-In this article, you’ll learn what I think makes a good children’s book about nutrition, along with my list of 50 nutrition books for kids.
+In this article, you’ll learn what I think makes a good nutrition book for kids, along with my list of 50 books about nutrition for kids.

 Parents ask me all the time for book recommendations, not only for themselves, but for their kids, too.

 extensive reading list for parents, I decided it was time to create a list for kids.

 You’ll find a variety of nutrition topics, from learning where food comes from to adventurous tales of characters overcoming picky eating.

 You’ll find books for teaching nutrition, including board books for babies, preschool books about healthy eating, and healthy food books for kids.

 There are even early readers for the elementary child.
 And a middle school book or two in there.

 Kids love to listen to stories and learn.
 They love a good character and a fun adventure.

 As you, Mom and Dad, are the readers, books need to be tolerable for you, too.

 After all, you’ll likely be reading these books over and over!